dna2118/Thesis_MPH_1/Analysis-Plan.md

 ### The dataset

-Baseline data collection for this study took place between 2019.
+Baseline data collection for this study took place between 2018 and 2019.
 Data collection methods included: surveys with residents, focus groups, and environmental assessments.
 The surveys distributed to study participants assessed perceptions of housing quality, smoking behaviors, perceptions of the smoke-free housing policy, exposure to secondhand smoke, social connectedness, psychosocial outcomes and chronic disease outcomes.
-As a result of the data collection process, 124 resident surveys were collected at the Betances site.
+As a result of the data collection process, 124 resident surveys were collected at the Betances site and 213 resident surveys were collected at SoBRO housing.
 The data used in this analysis is the survey data collected. \* The data was initially sorted and cleaned in Excel.
 Then, the data was cleaned in R using R studio.
-A total of 124 respondents are included in the survey data.
+A total of 337 respondents are included in the survey data.

 ### Inclusion/Exclusion Criteria